Soft-Sprint-Studios/Tectonic-Engine/README.md

 - Vertex Painting & Sculpting: Terrain and complex brushes can be directly painted with vertex colors for texture blending or sculpted for organic shapes.

-- Developer Console & CVars: A Quake-style dropdown console provides direct access to engine commands and tunable "CVars" for runtime configuration.
+- Developer Console & CVars: A console provides direct access to engine commands and tunable "CVars" for runtime configuration.

 # How to get running